Atchison, Kansas, 1854:

 Boone sat away from the mysterious ground to her other side and she pulled him close.
 “Does Papa hate us?
 Is that why he won’t live with us?”

 “I promise you, your father does not hate us.”
 Lynelle wiped the tears from her face and with the same hand wiped the dirt on Boone’s face, creating streaks on his cheeks.
 “Your father is the son of a Kiowa leader, keepers of the medicine.
-Boone, as much as I loved your father, I wasn’t strong enough to live with him.”
+He can’t leave his people.
+And Boone, as much as I loved your father, I’m just not strong enough to live with him.”

 “What did you bury in the floor, Mama?”
 He didn’t like secrets.
 Mama once said secrets, like badgers, can bite.